 JENNIFER YOUNG: So I know less about that.
 I would love that to be a future research project to get involved in, because I am a Canadian.
 And I care very much about the Canadian Jewish left.
 And I like the fact that this-- that June Gordon has all these crossovers between Canada and the US.
 She was very involved in the Montreal Labor College before she left in the '20s to go to New York.

-I don't-- as far as I'm aware-- and Esta Rider could correct me-- I don't think that there was a women's Jewish communist movement in Canada the same way that there was in the US.
+I don't-- as far as I'm aware-- and Ester Reiter could correct me-- I don't think that there was a women's Jewish communist movement in Canada the same way that there was in the US.
 And I don't know the reasons for that.
 It's a really good question.
-And I think that the Canadian Jewish left just demolished so differently, because they were facing different obstacles.
+And I think that the Canadian Jewish left just developed so differently, because they were facing different obstacles.
 I mean, they faced obstacles with the government for being communist, but not in the same way.
-And they didn't go through this whole disillusion and deportation tragedy that the Americans did.
+And they didn't go through this whole dissolution and deportation tragedy that the Americans did.
 And so they just had different avenues to do their activist work.
 And as far as-- I haven't seen any reference to Canada in the Emmas papers anywhere, which is a really interesting question.

-And Bob and Caroline, and Jennifer, to your point about how insurgent CP, and IWO, and JPFO circles, there are a variety of marriage arrangements that might be seen as unconventional in their day, I would recommend going back to Manhattan.
-Which, the IWO was, and JPFO were, headquartered at 85th Avenue, and thinking about Jews and Italians, particularly in East Harlem, where we had Vito Marcantonio in a film yesterday that Bob mentioned.
+And Bob and Caroline, and Jennifer, to your point about how in certain CP, and IWO, and JPFO circles, there are a variety of marriage arrangements that might be seen as unconventional in their day, I would recommend going back to Manhattan, which-- the IWO was, and JPFO were, headquartered at 80 5th Avenue, and thinking about Jews and Italians, particularly in East Harlem, where we had Vito Marcantonio in a film yesterday that Bob mentioned.